-Following his defeat at the Battle of Leipzig on 19 October 1813, Napoleon was forced to withdraw west of the Rhine and retreat to France.
+On 19 October 1813 the Emperor Napoleon was defeated at the Battle of Leipzig, which was his first decisive military defeat.
+Lasting three days, the battle was also one of the bloodiest of the Napoleonic Wars and the French army suffered huge casualities.
+Forced to withdraw west of the Rhine, Napoleon planned to retreat to France.
 As the French withdrew, they met a force of Austro-Bavarian troops, under the command of Karl Philipp von Wrede, on 30 October at the town of Hanau, near Frankfurt.
-Despite their previous heavy losses, the French, under the personal command of Napoleon, pushed back Wrede's troops and captured Hanau, which gave them eventual access to France.
-The Battle of Hanau was one of Napoleon's final victories before France was invaded.
+Wrede's aim was to block Napoleon's line of retreat.
+Despite their previous heavy losses and having less than half the men and cannons available to Wrede, the French, under the personal command of Napoleon, pushed back Wrede's troops and captured Hanau.
+This victory gave them access to the main road to Frankfurt, where they arrived on 31 October, just 20 miles from the safety of their rear base at Mainz.
+The battle was one of Napoleon's final victories before the invasion of France.

 1824